Support metrics are not isolated numbers. Each metric signals system behavior and must be interpreted in context.

 Agent metrics measure consistency and workload handling.
 They should not be used as simplistic performance comparisons.

-Useful measures include median response time, resolution rate by issue complexity, reopen rate, and quality assurance scores.
+Useful measures: median response time, resolution rate by issue complexity, reopen rate, quality assurance scores.
 Comparing agents without adjusting for issue type leads to distorted conclusions.

-Performance analysis should focus on training opportunities and workload balance.
-Variance often reflects systemic complexity rather than individual weakness.
+Performance analysis focuses on training opportunities and workload balance.
+Variance often reflects systemic complexity, not individual weakness.

 Leave a Comment